Magic Links

 ## What Magic Links Do

-A magic link is a special link that updates a subscriber when they click it from a Mailrith email.
-A normal link only sends someone to a page.
-A magic link can also add or remove [Tags](https://mailrith.com/docs/tags.md), enroll or remove someone from a [Sequence](https://mailrith.com/docs/sequences.md), start automation behavior, and then either redirect the subscriber or show a confirmation message.
+A magic link is a special link that updates a subscriber when they click the link in a Mailrith email.
+A normal link only sends the subscriber to a page.
+A magic link can also add or remove [Tags](https://mailrith.com/docs/tags.md), add or remove the subscriber from a [Sequence](https://mailrith.com/docs/sequences.md), start automation behavior, and then redirect the subscriber or show a confirmation message.

 Magic links are useful because the subscriber does not need to fill out a form, log in, or reply to an email.
-The click itself becomes the answer.
-This makes them ideal for simple preferences and one-click actions.
+The click records the subscriber's choice.
+Use magic links for simple preferences and one-click actions.

 Good magic link examples include "Yes, send me webinar reminders", "I prefer monthly updates", "Add me to the launch list", "Stop sending me event emails", or "Send me the beginner course".

-Use magic links inside Mailrith emails, where the subscriber can be identified from the email context.
-Avoid treating a magic link like a public link for anonymous website visitors.
+Use magic links only inside Mailrith emails, where Mailrith can identify the subscriber from the email context.
+Do not use a magic link as a public link for anonymous website visitors.

 ## Create a Magic Link